benjamin-wright/meal-planner-ai/docs/design/ui-flow.md

 - **Plan** (default landing): Meal calendar and planning interface
 - **Shop**: Shopping list generation and management
-- **Manage**: Menu or tabbed view for managing Categories, Units, Items, and Recipes
+- **Manage**: Hub page with navigation cards/links to dedicated management pages

 #### Navigation Pattern

 - Tapping a nav icon switches to the corresponding section.
-- "Manage" opens a sub-menu or tabbed view for object types.
+- "Manage" opens a hub page with navigation cards for Categories, Units, Items, and Recipes.
+- Each navigation card links to a dedicated management page for that resource type.
 - There is no separate Home/Dashboard page; summary cards (e.g., quick stats, recent activity) may be shown at the top of the Plan page or as overlays.

 ### Page Hierarchy